 On success, the function returns a pointer to the resource type and tried is set to either ERL_NIF_RT_CREATE or ERL_NIF_RT_TAKEOVER to indicate what was done.
 On failure, returns NULL and sets tried to flags.
 It is allowed to set tried to NULL.

-Notice that enif_open_resource_type is only allowed to be called in the three callbacks load, reload, and upgrade.
+Notice that enif_open_resource_type is only allowed to be called in the two callbacks load and upgrade.